 Navaratri, in Sanskrit नवरात्रि, translates as ‘nine nights’ and is a celebration that has been observed for centuries in India.
 It honors Devi (Durga), the divine Goddess and Great Mother.
-It takes places on the first new moon in autumn each year.
-This year, festivities start on the 9th and end on the 18th of October.
+It takes places on the first new moon in Spring each year.
+This year, festivities start on the 29th and end on the 8th of October.

 This festival symbolizes the journey of humanness to divinity.
 The aim of celebrating this festival is to remind people of the true goals of human life and to allow them to understand the value of doing good and overcoming negativity.

 Navaratri is held in commemoration of the victory of goddess Durga, from a story recounted in Devi-Mahatmya where Durga spends nine days battling the buffalo demon Mahishasura.
 The buffalo demon represents the ego and forces of ignorance.
 On the tenth day, Durga emerges victorious in a triumph of light over darkness, good over evil.

 In the northern and western states of India, the festival celebrates the battle and victory of god Rama over the demon king Ravana.
 In southern states, the victory of different goddesses, of Rama or Saraswati is celebrated.

 Yogis do not necessarily see Navaratri as a religious process, but rather as a psycho-spiritual one, and a unique opportunity for yogic practice.
 Yogis make use of the auspicious cosmic energies available at this particular time of the year to elevate their level of practice or sadhana.
 It is said that an hour of sadhana during this auspicious period of ten days is equivalent to 100 hours at any other time.